• Products

 Largest US Stocks Earnings vs. Weight (1970-2024)

-As of 2/29/24.
+As of 6/30/24.
 Represents the top 10 stocks from a market cap-weighted portfolio of the largest 500 US stocks.
-Capitalization weighting is a method for constructing an portfolio according to the relative total market value of the stocks it’s covering.
+Capitalization weighting is a method for constructing a portfolio according to the relative total market value of the stocks it’s covering.
 The components with higher market caps carry greater weight, while those with smaller market caps have a lower weight.
 Data Sources: Hartford Equity Modeling Platform and Compustat.

 FIGURE 2